Background

 2. Provide Stellar Customer Service

-Also, let’s not forget that good customer service will create reciprocity between you and your target audience.
+And let’s not forget that good customer service is likely to create reciprocity between you and your target audience.

 Helping customers before and after they make a purchase is a must to promote brand loyalty.
 Don’t forget that customers will respond to a positive (or unexpected) experience by sharing it with their peers.
-This can be the ultimate brand awareness boost!
-Just look at the number of likes and retweets above!
+This can be the ultimate brand awareness boost.

-In a nutshell, assisting customers will work in your favor, allowing you to generate more leads and convert them through the power of word-of-mouth marketing!
+In a nutshell, assisting customers works in your favor, allowing you to generate more leads and convert them through the power of word-of-mouth marketing.

 3. Invest in Customer Success